-- · As HPV is common and often shared once you start having sex, if you are not vaccinated and are sexually active, you are at risk of infection. - There is no effective screening or testing for anal, vulval, penile or throat HPV-related infections or cancers, therefore vaccination of males and females, ideally before ever having sex, is highly recommended and is the most effective way of preventing HPV. - For all people with a cervix, regular cervical screening will ensure early detection and treatment of HPV-related abnormal cells and prevention of most cervical cancer.
+- · As HPV is common and often shared once you start having sex, if you are not vaccinated and are sexually active, you are at risk of infection. - There is no effective screening or testing for anal, vulval, penile or throat HPV-related infections or cancers, therefore vaccination of males and females, ideally before ever having sex, is highly recommended and is the most effective way of preventing infections and cancers caused by HPV. - Regular cervical screening will ensure early detection and treatment of HPV-related abnormal cells and prevention of most cervical cancer.